dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/servicebusqueues.md

 - `metadata.ScheduledEnqueueTimeUtc`
 - `metadata.ReplyToSessionId`

+{{% alert title="Note" color="primary" %}}
-> **Note:** The `metadata.MessageId` property does not set the `id` property of the cloud event returned by Dapr and should be treated in isolation.
+- The `metadata.MessageId` property does not set the `id` property of the cloud event returned by Dapr and should be treated in isolation.

-> **Note:** The `metadata.ScheduledEnqueueTimeUtc` property supports the [RFC1123](https://www.rfc-editor.org/rfc/rfc1123) and [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) timestamp formats.
+- The `metadata.ScheduledEnqueueTimeUtc` property supports the [RFC1123](https://www.rfc-editor.org/rfc/rfc1123) and [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) timestamp formats.
+{{% /alert %}}

 ### Receiving a message with metadata

-When Dapr calls your application, it will attach Azure Service Bus message metadata to the request using either HTTP headers or gRPC metadata.
+When Dapr calls your application, it attaches Azure Service Bus message metadata to the request using either HTTP headers or gRPC metadata.
 In addition to the [settable metadata listed above](#sending-a-message-with-metadata), you can also access the following read-only message metadata.

 - `metadata.DeliveryCount`